codeklavier/codeklavier-extensions/README.md

 ## Using OSC values for conditionals.
 The Codeklavier can send osc messages to localhost (127.0.0.1) in port 57210.
-In the you can define the osc_address/endpoint and the value to be sent.
+In the `[snippets code output]` you can define the osc_address/endpoint and the value to be sent.
 Options of values to be sent are:

 `grab_value` -> sends a value related to the conditional loop function.
 It changes every iteration depending on the piano playing.